Systems-Modeling/SysML-v2-Release/install/eclipse/README.md

 3. Select `Add...` and then, in the add dialog, select `Archive...` .

-4. Navigate to the `org.omg.sysml.site-0.5.0.zip` archive and select it.
+4. Navigate to the `org.omg.sysml.site.zip` archive and select it.
 (You can give it a name if you wish.)
 Click `Add`.

 5. In the Install window, select the `KerML and SysML Editors` category and click `Next`.